JirSam/Recipe/README.md

 # Recipe
 A Recipe App

-Express is not in the package.json, so you will need to install it.
+For the purpose of grading, run npm install in the backend folder to install the dependencies.